qibaolian/ctn/README.md

 ## Usage

-We mainly use main_c.py (under the project) to train/test our models.
+We mainly use main_c.py (under the project) to train/val/test our models.

+The following is one example:

+python main_c.py --gpu 0 --train --config ./tasks/configs/ccta_vessel.yaml

+The main parameters are following:
+* --train: used to train the model.
+* --test: used to test(val) the model.
+* --config: the path to the configuration file(*.yaml).
+* --resume(optional): the path to the checkpoint pth(resume the model).
+* --gpu(default 0): decide to which gpu to select.
+Format: one or multiple integers(separated by space keys), such as : --gpu 0 1 2
+* --check_point(optional): the path to save the trained model, we usually specify the parameter in the config file, if you specify this parameter here, it will override this parameter in the config file.